MicrosoftDocs/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 **Question: My migration is blocked with consistent high volume of Http 503 errors ("Server Too Busy") ?**</br>
-Answer: If you are experiencing a high volume of HTTP 503 responses blocking your migration during evening and weekend hours, please follow the steps below to create a support ticket.
+Answer: If you are experiencing a high volume of HTTP 503 responses blocking your migration **during evening and weekend hours**, please follow the steps below to create a support ticket.
 1. Navigate to https://admin.microsoft.com
 2. Ensure you are using the new admin center preview.